paldhous/ucb/2019/dataviz/md/class3.md

 ![](./img/class3_8.jpg)

 Notice that changing the summary function now makes no difference to the chart, apart from the wording of the axis.
-This is because the chart is plotting values for each country in each year, for which there is onlyb one record.
+This is because the chart is plotting values for each country in each year, for which there is only one record.
 So the `SUM` or `AVG` is the sum or mean of just one number.

 We can use color to distinguish the different regions, so drag region to `Color`: